 Geologists study canyons to determine how the landscape will change in the future.
 The erosion patterns and thickness of different layers can reveal the climate during different years.
 A series of very dry years will have very thin layers of rock, when little erosion took place.
 The overall pattern of erosion and layering reveals the rate of water flow, from both the river and rain, through a canyon.

-Geologists estimate that the Grand Canyon, for example, is being eroded at a rate of 0.3 meters (1 foot) every 200 years.
+Geologists estimate that the Grand Canyon, for example, is being eroded at a rate of 0.3 meters (one foot) every 200 years.
 The Colorado Plateau, the geologic area where the Grand Canyon is located, is a very stable area.
 Geologists expect the Grand Canyon to continue to deepen as long as the Colorado River flows.

 Submarine Canyons